I took his research and, well, made a tool to grab the X number of outfits from a specific user’s Bitmoji number.

 If there are no images, you will see broken image elements.
 Sometimes the outfit numbers change but the outfit stays the same.
 That is normal.

 Here’s an example of the output of the tool.
-Note the changes in hair (1) and outfits (2)(3) that the tool reveals.
+You get a front and side image for each Bitmoji version.
+Note changes in clothing and hair.

 So…a new tool to use.
 PLEASE PLEASE PLEASE go read Griffin’s blog about the OSINT implications of this technique.